Published in Alternative Health Magazine

 Creativity at one time was a province of a few special gifted and often privileged individuals.
 But now we are told we all are creative – or at least have the potential to be creative.

-Some have had the experience of being creative as children and then suddenly in adolescence or young adulthood have felt a door slammed shut on it.
+Some have had the experience of being creative as children and then suddenly in adolescence or young adulthood have felt a door slammed shut on their creativity.

 Others feel that their urge to be creative has been continually crushed by the conditions of their lives and when they try to express themselves, find their efforts banal and disappointing.

-I encourage people to get out of the heads and to allow their bodies to lead them.
+I encourage people to get out of their heads and to allow their bodies to lead them.
 This is the fastest track way to outwitting the “judge”.

 Most people who come to my workshops have little or no experience of drama.
-I teach people how to play and how to access the creative parts of their mind, to move their bodies, interact with each other, and to express themselves vocally.
-For most people this is incredibly liberating – just to be able to play.
+I teach you how to play and how to access the creative parts of your mind.
+I invite you to move your body, to interact with other participants and to express yourself vocally.
+For most people this is incredibly liberating.
+Just to be able to play.

-The whole focus of this approach is away from the idea of having to be “good” and to perform, which freezes most people up.
-Instead the focus is totally on the exploration of the myth or story and the feelings it evokes, which takes the pressure off and gives people permission to be whatever they want to be.
+The whole focus of this approach is away from the idea of having to be “good” and to perform, which freezes you up.
+Instead, the focus is totally on the exploration of the myth or story and the feelings it evokes.
+This takes the pressure off you and gives you permission to be whatever you want to be.

-I have a dressing up box of hats, scarves, masks and cloths and perhaps the most powerful moment is when people start to dress themselves up.
+I have a dressing up box of hats, scarves, masks and coloured fabrics.
+Perhaps the most powerful moment is when people start to dress themselves up.

-They begin to become something other than themselves and that gives them permission to express themselves in new and unfamiliar ways.
+This is optional.
+But when you do you will begin to become something other than yourself.
+It will give you permission to express yourself in new and unfamiliar ways.

 EXPRESSING REAL EMOTION

-To me it’s theatre, it’s real theatre because people are expressing real emotions, and finding creative ways of expressing what’s going on inside them.
+To me it’s theatre.
+It’s real theatre.
+Because you are expressing real emotions, and finding creative ways of expressing what’s going on inside you.
 This is what makes it transformational.

 The Greek word for drama means “action”.
 Drama is about movement, about expressing your life energy, your passions and emotions.
-By expressing through the body and through your life force, it can reach to parts of your self that may have been dormant for a long time.
+By expressing through the body and through your life force, you can reach parts of yourself that may have been dormant for a long time.

-One of the reasons that this approach is so powerful that it speaks through the language of the unconscious, using the language of story which we normally have access to through our dreams.
+One of the reasons that this approach is so powerful is that it speaks through the language of the unconscious.
+It uses the language of story, which we normally have access to through our dreams.

-A lot of people say that through participating they are able to reconnect with the child within, they experience lost childhood memories, that they begin to dream for the first time, and that they begin to feel more alive and in touch with their feelings.
+A lot of people say that through participating they are able to reconnect with the child within.
+They experience lost childhood memories, they begin to dream for the first time, and begin to feel more alive and in touch with their feelings.

 (Alternative Health 1998)